You are here

-1. All individuals who are employed by, or perform services for Bloomsburg University are defined as mandated reporters and are obligated to comply with PRP 2412, Mandatory Reporting of Child Abuse.
+D. All individuals defined as Mandated Reporters by this policy are obligated to comply with PRP 2412, Mandatory Reporting of Child Abuse.

 A. Affiliated Entity: A private organization (typically classified as a 501(c)(3) nonprofit organization for federal tax purposes) that exists solely for the benefit of the university, including, but not limited to, foundations, alumni associations, and student associations.